liuzi/Online-CS-Course/cs236/README.md

 - **Learning Algorithms**: Techniques for training and optimizing generative models.
 - **Applications**: Exploring how generative models are applied in fields like computer vision, natural language processing, and reinforcement learning.

-## Course Structure

-The course consists of lectures, hands-on projects, and discussions.
-Key components include:

-- **Lecture Attendance**: While in-person attendance is encouraged, recordings will be available on Canvas.
-- **Assignments**: Three homework assignments, a midterm exam, and a course project.
-- **Office Hours**: Available for additional support and clarification on course materials.

 ## Resources

 ### Lecture Notes and Materials